-Address a Significant Public Health Issue: Fund Evidence-based Falls Prevention Programs
+Address a Significant Public Health Issue:

-THE PROBLEM: Every 11 seconds an older adult is injured by a fall.
-Every 19 minutes an older adult dies from a fall.
+Fund Evidence-based Falls Prevention Programs

+THE PROBLEM: Each year, more than 1 in 4 adults age 65 and older fall, resulting in 3 million admissions to the emergency department for fall injuries, with over 950,000 older adults hospitalized due to a fall injury.
 Falls are the number one cause of injury and death from injury among older adults.
 Falls are common, costly, and often preventable.
 They impair physical functioning and quality of life, and often result in physical decline, depression, and social isolation.
-Since the older adult population is projected to increase by 55% between 2015 and 2030, projected fall rates and health care spending will also soar.
+Since the older adult population is projected to increase by 55% by 2060, projected fall rates and health care spending will also soar.

 THE COSTS: Serious injuries occur in one in five falls.
 More than 95% of hip fractures are caused by falls.
 Falls are the most common cause of traumatic brain injuries (TBIs), resulting in nearly 80% of TBI-related emergency department visits, hospitalizations, and deaths in adults aged 65 and older.
-The annual direct medical cost for fall injuries is \$50 billion, up from \$38 billion in 2013.
-Falls account for about 6% of Medicare expenses and 8% of Medicaid expenses, or \$29 billion in Medicare spending and \$8.7 billion in Medicaid spending.
+The annual direct medical cost for fall injuries is \$50 billion.
+Falls account for about \$29 billion in Medicare spending and \$9 billion in Medicare spending.
 The cost of treating falls is projected to increase to over \$101 billion by 2030.

-THE SOLUTION: Allocate at least \$10 million for older adult falls prevention funding to ACL, with a CDS appropriation of at least \$4 million.
+THE SOLUTION: Allocate at least \$10 million for older adult falls prevention funding to ACL, with a CDC appropriation of at least \$4 million.
 Evidence-based fall prevention programs offer cost-effective interventions that reduce falls and/or reduce or eliminate risk factors, promote behavior change, and leverage community networks to link clinical treatment and community services.
 The potential for reducing falls and averting the associated direct medical costs is striking.
-The CDC estimates that between 9,562 and 45,164 medically treated falls could be prevented annually.
-The associated annual Medicare savings range from \$94 million to \$442 million.
+The CDC estimates that implementing just one evidence-based program could prevent between 25,000 and 120,000 falls and avert upwards of \$423 million in medical costs.
+Implementing more than one program could result in an even greater cost savings.